github/codeql/docs/ql-libraries/dataflow/dataflow.md

 ```ql
 int accessPathLimit() { result = 5 }
 ```
-We have traditionally used 5 as a default value here, as we have yet to observe the need for this much field nesting.
+We have traditionally used 5 as a default value here, and real examples have been observed to require at least this much.
 Changing this value has a direct impact on performance for large databases.

 ### Hidden nodes